 Federal Trade Commission

-With the appointment of Chair Lina Khan last year, the FTC demonstrated its intent to enforce federal antitrust laws against Big Tech - and to break with traditional antitrust perspectives of anti-competitive behavior as primarily focused on consumer harm and price inflation as opposed to impact on competition and innovation.
-With the confirmation of Commissioner Alvaro Bedoya this year, the FTC has signaled its intention to undertake significant rulemaking, particularly at the intersection of privacy and civil rights, and privacy and children’s digital rights.
-The FTC recently invited public comment on data harms from businesses collecting, analyzing, and monetizing information about people, and expressed its intent to craft rules that crack down on commercial surveillance and lax data security practices.
-Also, in the privacy realm, the FTC recently used its enforcement power to sue a data broker for selling the geolocation data of hundreds of millions of people, including to and from reproductive health clinics.
+With the appointment of Chair Lina Khan last year, the FTC demonstrated its intent to enforce federal antitrust laws against tech platforms.
+Khan has said she disagrees with traditional antitrust perspectives that focus exclusively on minimizing consumer harm and price inflation.
+Instead, she plans to address the impact of unlawful mergers and business practices on competition and innovation.
+With the confirmation of Commissioner Alvaro Bedoya this year, the FTC has signaled ambitious policy intentions, particularly to protect privacy on the basis of civil and children’s digital rights.
+The FTC recently invited public comment on data harms from businesses that collect, analyze, and monetize information about people, and expressed its intent to craft rules that crack down on commercial surveillance and lax data security practices.
+The FTC also recently used its enforcement power to sue a data broker for selling the geolocation data of hundreds of millions of people, including to and from reproductive health clinics.

 The states present an interesting terrain of contestation for tech policy.
-On the one hand, they are the lifeblood of our experiment with democracy - serving as the laboratories of innovation for our country.
-Where political consensus is easier to build around tech policy issues, states present a lower-stakes opportunity to advocate for creative policy solutions to tech harms.
+On the one hand, they are the laboratories of our democracy, where legislatures can innovate new approaches to governance.
+In states where political consensus is easier to build around tech policy issues, states present a lower-stakes opportunity to advocate for creative policy solutions to tech harms.
 On the other hand, states’ rights are often invoked as a shield for conservative lawmakers to shirk federal protections and impose more conservative policies “at home.”
 Notable examples include state attempts to impose censorship laws attacking social media platforms for their alleged liberal bias, despite significant evidence to the contrary.

-The California Age-Appropriate Design Code Act (CA Kids Code) is a notable success in state tech policymaking.
+The California Age-Appropriate Design Code Act (CA Kids Code) is landmark legislation that regulates tech at the state level.
 The Kids Code requires online platforms to proactively consider how their product design could harm minors, including through algorithms and targeted ads.
 The groundbreaking bill could become the basis of other state or federal design codes or could even encourage platforms to proactively change their services for young users across the country, due in part to the difficulty of applying different standards based on location.
 The California Kids Code was modeled after the UK Age Appropriate Design Code, which became law in the UK one year ago.
 This transnational experiment in policymaking speaks to the importance of solidarity across borders, recognizing that the operations of tech platforms know no borders.

-The Digital Markets Act aims to ensure a level playing field for all digital companies, regardless of their size.
-The regulation will lay down clear rules for big platforms - a list of “dos” and “don’ts” - which aim to stop them from imposing unfair conditions on businesses and consumers.
-Such practices include ranking services and products offered by the gatekeeper itself higher than similar services or products offered by third parties on the gatekeeper's platform or not giving users the possibility of uninstalling any pre-installed software or app.
-Interoperability between messaging platforms will improve - users of small or big platforms will be able to exchange messages, send files or make video calls across messaging apps.
-The rules should boost innovation, growth, and competitiveness and help smaller companies and start-ups compete with very large players.
+The Digital Markets Act aims to ensure a level playing field for all digital companies, regardless of size.
+The regulation will establish clear rules for big platforms — a list of “do’s” and “don’ts” — to stop them from imposing unfair conditions on businesses and consumers.
+For example, the DMA prohibits tech platforms from ranking their own services and products above those offered by third parties.
+It will also be illegal for companies not to offer users the opportunity to remove pre-installed software.
+Interoperability between messaging platforms will improve: users of small or big platforms will be able to exchange messages, send files or make video calls across messaging apps.
+The rules should boost innovation and help smaller companies compete with very large players.

-The Digital Services Act, on the other hand, establishes a standard set of rules on digital intermediaries' obligations and accountability to create a digital space where users’ fundamental rights are protected.
+The Digital Services Act, on the other hand, establishes a standard set of rules on what digital intermediaries' can and can’t do in order to create a digital space where users’ fundamental rights are protected.
 The DSA will give people more control over what they see online: users will have better information about why specific content is recommended to them and will be able to choose an option that does not include profiling.
 Targeted advertising will be banned for minors and the use of sensitive data, such as sexual orientation, religion, or ethnicity, won’t be allowed.
 The new rules will also help protect users from harmful and illegal content.
 They will significantly improve the removal of illegal content, ensuring it is done as quickly as possible.
-It will also help tackle harmful content, which, like political or health-related disinformation, doesn’t have to be illegal, and introduce better rules for protecting freedom of speech.
-Another critical piece of the DSA is that it opens up access to the online platforms to researchers and requires independent audits and risk assessments of these platforms.
+It will also help tackle harmful content, which, like disinformation, doesn’t have to be illegal, and introduce better rules for protecting freedom of speech.
+Another critical piece of the DSA is that it opens up access to online platforms to researchers and requires independent audits and risk assessments of these platforms.

-Also, in the EU, the European Commission has prioritized creating a regulatory framework that would prevent and minimize AI’s negative effects.
-The European policy model is fairly subjective as a “risk-based” approach that sorts the level of regulatory scrutiny or all-out ban based on the risk.
+In addition, the European Commission has prioritized creating a regulatory framework that would prevent and minimize AI’s negative effects.
+The model for regulating AI takes a “risk-based” approach which aligns the level of regulatory scrutiny to the level of risk an AI product or service may cause, ranging from minimal oversight to all-out bans.

-Over the last five years, the Online Safety Bill (OSB) has been developing and picking up political momentum in the UK.
-With Boris Johnson’s resignation as prime minister this summer, the OSB was put on hold, and it remains to be seen whether the new prime minister, Liz Truss, will advance the bill as one of her priorities.
+Over the last five years, the UK has been working to develop the Online Safety Bill (OSB), which recently gained momentum.
+With Boris Johnson’s resignation as Prime Minister in summer 2022, the OSB was put on hold.
+It remains to be seen whether the new prime minister, Liz Truss, will advance the bill as one of her priorities.

-The OSB introduces rules to social media and other user-generated content-based sites that compel them to remove illegal material from their platforms, with a particular emphasis on protecting children from harmful content.
-In addition, the largest platforms would have to tackle named forms of "legal but harmful" content, which could include issues such as promoting self-harm or eating disorders.
-Then for the largest platforms, the categories of legal but harmful material that need addressing would be agreed upon through secondary legislation by Parliament, and tech firms would then need to clearly explain in their terms and conditions what is and isn't acceptable on their site and enforce those rules.
+The OSB compels social media and user-generated content sites to remove illegal material from their platforms, with a particular emphasis on protecting children from harmful content.
+In addition, the largest platforms would have to tackle named forms of "legal but harmful" content, which could include promoting self-harm or eating disorders.
+For the largest platforms, the categories of legal but harmful material that need addressing would be agreed upon through secondary Parliamentary legislation, and tech firms would need to publish and enforce terms and conditions that clearly explain what is and isn't acceptable on their site.

-The bill has been wildly controversial, seen by some as a form of government censorship of free speech online.
-Others have criticized the bill for allowing news publishers off the hook within the existing draft of the regulation, claiming that this will effectively give news publishers the green light to spread disinformation with impunity.
-Many amendments have been tabled - whether the new government takes them up and whether or not the core of the bill changes remains to be seen.
-In particular, Truss’s government may take out the “legal but harmful” category to placate free speech defenders.
+The bill has been wildly controversial, seen by some as a form of government censorship.
+Others have criticized the bill for allowing news publishers off the hook, claiming that this greenlights news publishers to spread disinformation with impunity.
+Truss’s government may take out the “legal but harmful” category to placate free speech defenders.
+It remains to be seen how legislators will modify the bill through this and other amendments, along with changes to the core of the bill.

 Canada introduced the Online News Act, a bill similar to the Australian News Media Bargaining Code (adopted in February 2021), which would compel large platforms to negotiate with publishers about payment for the use of their content or be forced into arbitration.
 The Canadian government has been incentivized to push this legislation through because there is a wide recognition that large tech platforms have absorbed journalism’s largest source of revenue (advertising), that this has negatively impacted the state of journalism in Canada, and that a healthy journalism industry is important for democratic societies.
 The Online News Act compels digital platforms to enter into financial agreements with publishers for news.